cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

 than writing the operation in the first place.
 A new operation requires at least five things:

-* A plugin class implementing :class:`.IOperationPlugin`.
-It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.

 * A class derived from the underlying :mod:`cytoflow` operation.
-The derived operation should:
+The derived operation should be placed in a module in :mod:`cytoflowgui.workflow.operations`, and it should:

-  - Inherit from :class:`PluginOpMixin` to add support for various GUI event-handling bits
+  - Inherit from :class:`~.WorkflowOperation` to add support for various GUI event-handling bits (as well as the underlying :mod:`cytoflow` class, if appropriate)

   - Override attributes in the underlying :mod:`cytoflow` class to add metadata that tells the GUI how to react to changes.
-(See the :class:`.PluginOpMixin` docstring for details.)
+(See the :class:`~.IWorkflowOperation` docstring for details.)

-  - Override the :attr:`~.PluginOpMixin.handler_factory` attribute to be a callable that returns an :class:`.OpHandlerMixin` instance.

   - Provide an implementation of :meth:`~.PluginOpMixin.get_notebook_code`, to support exporting to Jupyter notebook.